Ferrari V12 F1 engine: 2.6 L engine (1951)

 The 1951 Ferrari 212 F1 was powered by a naturally aspirated, 2562 cc Colombo V12 engine.
-Rudi Fischer also entered the car in Formula Two races using a Ferrari 166 1995cc V12 engine.
+Rudi Fischer also entered the car in Formula Two races using a Ferrari 166 1995 cc V12 engine.
 He won the Formula Two races at Aix-les-Bains and Angoulême in 1951.

-3.0 L engine (1966-1980)
+3.0 L engine (1966–1969)

 For the 1966 Formula One season, there was a change in the technical regulations, now allowing 3-litre engines.
 Ferrari's first 1966 car consisted of a 3.3-litre V12 engine that was taken from the Ferrari 275P2 sportscar prototypes, modified to 3 litres, and mounted in the back of an F1 chassis.
 The designation 312, which would be used for a number of later cars, indicated a 3-litre, 12-cylinder engine.
 The engine was rather heavy, and due to the reduced capacity, lower on power and especially torque.
 John Surtees drove this contraption unsuccessfully in Monaco while Lorenzo Bandini drove a Ferrari Dino 2.4-litre V6.
 Surtees won the second race, the 1966 Belgian Grand Prix, a track that favoured power with its long straights, but the 1964 champion departed after a row with manager Eugenio Dragoni.
 The issue was about priorities in racing, as Ferrari was under pressure from Ford in sports car racing, and the F1 effort was somewhat neglected.
 Mike Parkes replaced Surtees, who went to Cooper which used Maserati engines, to finish second in the driver championship with a further win.
 For Ferrari, Ludovico Scarfiotti also won a race, the 1966 Italian Grand Prix at Monza which helped Ferrari finish second in the Constructors' Championship.

-3.5 L engine (1989-1994)
+3.5 L engine (1989–1994)

 The 3.5-litre Tipo 035/5 V12 engine, introduced in 1989, was designed in accordance with the new regulations imposed by the FIA, after the ban on turbocharged engines.
-The 640 was powered by Ferrari's Tipo 035/5, a 3.5 litre V12 engine which initially produced 600 bhp, but eventually outputted up to 660 bhp by the season end, roughly the same amount of power as the engine it replaced, the Tipo 033A V6 turbo, though without the turbo's fuel consumption worries.
+The 640 was powered by Ferrari's Tipo 035/5, a 3.5-litre 65° V12 engine which initially produced 600 bhp, but eventually outputted up to 660 bhp by the season end, roughly the same amount of power as the engine it replaced, the Tipo 033A V6 turbo, though without the turbo's fuel consumption worries.
 The engine was unreliable, but it won on its debut race.

 The Ferrari 641 was powered by the 3.5-litre Tipo 036 V12 engine, and later in San Marino by the updated 710 bhp Tipo 037.
 The Tipo 036 V12 was rated at 680 bhp, only slightly down on the 690 bhp Honda V10 engines used by McLaren, but not as flexible or as good at delivering power out of slow corners as the Honda, the Renault V10 engine used by Williams or the Ford-Cosworth HB V8 used by Benetton.